 (1:1 scale model of the ARTEMIS communication satellite; press photo © Technisches Museum Wien/Christine Tschavoll)

-Each of those sections typically features both historical and modern items, with text, audio and video explaining developments through time and/or the role played by particular technologies in today’s world.
+Each section typically features both historical and modern items, with text, audio and video explaining developments through time and/or the role played by particular technologies in today’s (and tomorrow’s) world.

 I’ve listed some highlights here.